 — The owner of a Dayton tavern known for its wings and burgers said the stress of working with some local cooks led him to close his kitchen.

 “Nobody wants to work.
 People lie.
-People steal (food),” Chris Carmichael, the owner of Carmichael’s Pub, 3011 Wayne Ave., said.
+People steal (food),” Chris Carmichael, the owner of Carmichael’s Pub, 3011 Wayne Ave., told us in October.
 “People say they’ve been doing it 15 years, and they can’t make a hamburger or a grilled cheese (sandwich).”

 The business’ bar will remain open as normal, but for now the only food it will offer is items that do not have to be prepared by a cook such as pizzas, subs and chips and dip.

 Carmichael’s award-winning burgers were featured as part of a Dayton.com Facebook Live a year ago.

 The restaurant employed two full-time kitchen workers and one part-time kitchen worker, accounting for about $1,150 in payroll a week, Carmichael said.

 Chis Carmichael said he’s had trouble keeping and retaining quality kitchen help since he went into business eight years ago.

 Things boiled over and Carmichael decided he couldn’t take it anymore in October after someone left a freezer door open, causing the food inside to spoil.

 After being at the business four hours, Carmichael said he went to watch his daughter cheer out of town only to be called and told there was only enough ground beef in the restaurant to make three hamburgers.

 Customers have called him to complain of hour-long waits for hamburgers.